(click to enlarge)

 Much has been said about the positive effects of the Mediterranean diet--lower mortality rates, fewer cases of heart disease and less chronic illness in that region of the world.
 Recently, researchers at the University of Las Palmas de Gran Canaria and the University of Navarra in Spain published a study focusing on what makes the diet so healthy.

 For four years, researchers worked with more than 11,000 university students, first asking them to provide their dietary intake.
 Mediterranean diet foods such as fruit, fish, nuts, cereals, and vegetables were positively valued, while meat, alcohol, and dairy products were negatively valued.
 A questionnaire was used to measure the students’ quality of life after four years of monitoring their eating habits.

 Researchers found that participants who stuck to the Mediterranean diet had better mental and physical wellness, as well as a significantly better quality of life.
 The scientists created a Mediterranean food pyramid that outlines the main diet factors:

-- Daily water consumption should be 2 liters.
+- Daily water consumption should be two liters.

 - Meals should contain vegetables, fruit, cereals, and dairy.

 - Olive oil should be the main source of fat, but lean animal proteins such as eggs, fish, and seafood are also permitted.

 - Sugar and sweets should be limited, although small amounts aren’t harmful.

 Other recommendations include limiting meats and sweets, consuming moderate amounts of poultry, eggs, and dairy weekly, consuming fish and seafood several times a week, and basing all meals on fruits, vegetables, whole grains, olive oil, beans, nuts, seeds, and herbs.